uwcart/mapstudy/doc/API.md

 			-"size"-
 		}

-An object containing the thematic mapping technique, including the map type and classification parameters for the `dataLayer`.
+An object containing the thematic mapping technique, including the map type and classification parameters for the data layer.
 Required.

-#### map.dataLayer.technique.type
+#### map.dataLayers[i].technique.type

 			"type": -"choropleth"- -"proportional symbol"- -"dot"- -"isarithmic"-

 The [thematic map type](https://en.wikipedia.org/wiki/Thematic_map).
 Required.
 Note that only a data layer with a `proportional symbol` or `isarithmic` technique type can use point feature data.

-#### map.dataLayer.technique.classification
+#### map.dataLayers[i].technique.classification

 			"classification": -"quantile"- -"equal interval"- -"natural breaks"- -"unclassed"-